 Securely sign online and invite others to sign

 A Memorandum Agreement is a useful placeholder that helps you outline terms for nearly any kind of new business relationship.
 You can use it to set up the foundation for a partnership by laying out specific objectives, milestones, or final outcomes.
 When you've found your dream home and the buyer agrees to sell, you can protect the deal while you secure financing.
 If you're a contractor or subcontractor, you can detail a project's scope or timeline.
 Does your new venture involve confidential information or intellectual property?
 Put it in writing with a Memorandum Agreement.
 You can also lay out critical financial details and preferred methods for resolving disputes.

-Rocket Lawyer will build your Memorandum of Agreement for you in minutes.
+Use this highly customizable Memorandum of Agreement template on Rocket Lawyer to build your MOA in minutes.
 All you need to do is answer some basic questions.
 Consider the following beforehand to make the process speedier: